shashi-rai/cpp-native/README.md

 ## Basic Requirements

-Prior to start using this repository, a POSIX compliant software development environment would be required.
+Prior using this repository, a POSIX compliant software development environment would be required.
 Ideally, you could have

 1. __macOS__ or __Linux__ operating system
-2. __git__ - version control system
+2. __git__ - version control system for maintaining the source code
-3. __make__ - software build tool
+3. __make__ - software build tool to compile C++ programs
-4. GNU __C++__ Compiler
+4. GNU __C++__ Compiler - free &amp; opern soure software
-5. Microsoft Visual Studio Code IDE
+5. Microsoft Visual Studio Code IDE for editing the source code

 ## Folder Hierarchy